Recent Water Damage Posts

 Call our office today 859-225-3193.

-Water damage to homes in Houston
+Water Damage to Homes in Houston

-Last year, our SERVPRO team was in Texas for over two weeks.
+A few years ago, our SERVPRO team was in Texas for over two weeks.
 The aftermath of Hurricane Harvey left many people homeless.
 This picture shows just how bad the water damage to homes were in Houston.
 The water level reached an unimaginable height for the citizens of Texas from the storms and the floods.
 Water damage is serious when it comes to buildings of any kind.
 There are different levels of severity when it comes to the categories of water that have affected your home.
 There are different categories of the polluted water.
 In these pictures, the water damage is so severe all the insulation has been pulled out of the walls to dry the homes out.
 Pulling out the insulation encourages ventilation and it may hide damage that isn't visible in other parts of the building.
 In these homes, there is a lot of work that needs to be done.
 That's what SERVPRO does best!

 Sprinkler Mishap at Local University